taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 In case you want to avoid any costs or waiting times, you can use our pre-computed dataset available on Hugging Face, which is already set as default in future steps: [pauliusztin/second_brain_course_summarization_task](https://huggingface.co/datasets/pauliusztin/second_brain_course_summarization_task).

-## Lesson 4: Fine-tuning and Evaluating Summarization LLM
+## Lesson 4: Fine-tuning and Deploying Summarization LLM

+### Fine-tuning and Evaluating the Summarization LLM

 This time we will use Notebooks, as they are popular when it comes to LLM fine-tuning.